anypackage/docs/docs/provider-catalog/winget/about_Winget_Provider.md

 ---
-title: Winget
+title: WinGet
 parent: Provider Catalog
 ---

-# Winget_Package_Provider
+# WinGet_Package_Provider

-## about_Winget_Package_Provider
+## about_WinGet_Package_Provider

 ## Short Description

-Provides access to Winget.
+Provides access to WinGet.

 ## Long Description

-The Winget package provider for `AnyPackage` module lets you use Winget using standardized commands.
+The WinGet package provider for `AnyPackage` module lets you use WinGet using standardized commands.

-The Winget package provider supports the following cmdlets.
+The WinGet package provider supports the following cmdlets.

 * Find-Package
 * Get-Package